 All readers are comprised of our in-house editors who have years of experience in reading manuscripts, proposals, and synopses.

-Erica Davis is a freelance editor and writer from Buffalo, NY.
+Erica Davis is a freelance editor and nonfiction writer from Buffalo, NY.
 After a 20-year career as an academic editor, researcher, and college writing instructor, Erica honed her editorial feedback skills in publishing.
 First, as an assistant editor at Entangled Publishing, then as an agency apprentice at Fuse Literary.
-Her specialty is the development of plot, voice, and tone in middle grade and young adult fiction and nonfiction.
-Her approach to feedback is holistic and solutions-based.
-When she’s not editing, Erica interviews authors and reviews books for a global resource site for horror writers.
+Her specialty is nonfiction proposals and memoir with an approach to feedback that is holistic and solutions-based.
+Erica contributes to Pipeline Artists and runs Dork Witchery from her home office.

 Ciara Duggan graduated with her MFA in Screenwriting from Boston University where she worked as a writing fellow, editing students’ academic and creative works, and later taught undergraduate writing courses.
 She has freelanced as an editor and ghostwriter for fiction writers and screenwriters alike, in addition to tutoring ESL students wishing to attend college in the US.
 She now works at Harvard University where she assists in editing faculty research cases and articles for popular distribution.
 Her debut YA fantasy novel was released in Fall 2021.
 Not only does she write her own stories, but she loves to help other writers translate their ideas to the page.